Tom-Ainsworth/crepchat-frontend/README.md

   - Readme formatting
 - [Postman](https://www.postman.com/)
   - Testing http requests

-## Honourable Mentions

-- Spencer Barriball - My mentor throughout the project.
-Always able to answer any questions I have and is such a positive person to have around.
-- Ellie Pitkin - My partner who is always so understanding when I'm stuck in a rut or need to spend extra time to push through a problem.
-I couldn't ask for a more supportive person to have around me during this.
-- The Code Institute slack community for always being supportive and having an answer to my questions pretty much all the time!

-## Credits

 - [Balsamiq](https://balsamiq.com/) for creating the wireframes
 - [VS Code](https://code.visualstudio.com/) for the text editor
 - [React Bootstrap](https://react-bootstrap.github.io/)